dzekelid/people/_listings/google-people/v1-people-batchget-get.md

 ---
 swagger: "2.0"
 info:
-  title: Google People
+  title: Google People API Get People
-  description: Provides access to information about profiles and contacts.
+  description: |-
+    Provides information about a list of specific people by specifying a list of requested resource names.
+Use `people/me` to indicate the authenticated user.
   contact:
     name: Google
     url: https://google.com